postsharp/Metalama.Documentation/content/patterns/caching/getting-started.md

     [!metalama-test ~/code/Metalama.Documentation.SampleCode.Caching/GettingStarted_NoDI/GettingStarted_NoDI.CachingConfiguration.cs ]

     This code disables dependency injection for the whole project.
 You can also add this attribute to individual types to disable dependency injection specifically for these types.
-You can also configure your project using fabrics and use the <xref:Metalama.Framework.Aspects.IAspectReceiver`1.SetOptions*?text=amender.Outgoing.SetOptions> method and the <xref:Metalama.Patterns.Caching.Aspects.CachingOptions> object to modify the <xref:Metalama.Patterns.Caching.Aspects.UseDependencyInjection> for selected namespaces or types.
+You can also configure your project using fabrics and use the <xref:Metalama.Patterns.Caching.Aspects.Configuration.CachingConfigurationExtensions.ConfigureCaching*?text=amender.Outgoing.ConfigureCaching> method and modify the <xref:Metalama.Patterns.Caching.Aspects.Configuration.CachingOptionsBuilder.UseDependencyInjection> property for selected namespaces or types.

 3. Initialize the <xref:Metalama.Patterns.Caching.CachingService.Default?text=CachingService.Default> property from your initialization code (typically `Program.Main`).
 Call the <xref:Metalama.Patterns.Caching.CachingService.Create*?text=CachingService.Create> method to get a new instance of the service.